 The cycling route for serious cyclists

-If you’re a serious cyclist looking for a challenge then THE cycling route to try in Mallorca is from Pollenca to Sa Calobra.
-For many this cycling route alone is the reason people come to the island.
+If you’re a serious cyclist looking for a challenge then THE cycling route to try in Mallorca is cycling from Pollenca to Sa Calobra.
+For many, this cycling route alone is the reason people come to the island.

-The road takes you through some of the best scenery and starts with a resonably gentle incline from Pollenca and up into the Tramuntana Mountains.
-As you continue you’ll pass through tiny hamlets, and upon reaching the summit of you cycle you’ll descend hairpins all the way down to Sa Calobra.
+The road takes you through some of the best scenery and starts with a reasonably gentle incline from Pollenca and up into the Tramuntana Mountains.
+As you continue you’ll pass through tiny hamlets, and upon reaching the summit of your cycle you’ll descend hairpins all the way down to Sa Calobra.